rdkcentral/firebolt-certification-app/docs/Reporting.md

 ### Background

 The default reporting mechanism in FCA is designed to streamline your test analysis process.
-Post-execution of sanity tests, the app generates detailed mochawesome JSON reports.
-These reports are crucial for reviewing test outcomes.
-The `northBoundSchemaValidationAndReportGeneration()` function in [Test_Runner.js](../src/Test_Runner.js) orchestrates this process.
-Additionally, for users leveraging `IntentReader`, the [runTestHandler](../src/pubsub/handlers/RunTestHandler.js) class can be utilized to execute a sanity test and obtain a reports.
+Post-execution of sanity tests, the app generates detailed mochawesome JSON.
+The `northBoundSchemaValidationAndReportGeneration()` function in [Test_Runner.js](../src/Test_Runner.js) orchestrates this entire process.
+The function returns the report data as an object.
+Additionally, for users leveraging `IntentReader`, the [runTestHandler](../src/pubsub/handlers/RunTestHandler.js) class can be utilized to execute a sanity test and the [getTestHandler](../src/pubsub/GetTestHandler.js) can be used to receive the generated report.

 #### Standalone Mode